johnhbarragan/johnhbarragan.github.io/README.md

-Hi my name is Johnny Barragan :wave: I've been working in real eastate over the last 10 years and I'm excited to transition into a career in software development.
+Hi my name is Johnny Barragan.
+I've been working in real eastate over the last 10 years and I'm excited to transition into a career in software development.
 Feel free to check out my GitHub portfolio page, located [here](https://github.com/johnhbarragan)

 A bit more about me: